 Spinal disc herniation (aka slipped disc)

-The injury occurs when the connective and cushioning tissue between vertebrae is moved out of place by ripped layer of cartilage.
-The substance then puts a pressure on sciatic nerve causing the pain and numbness in the lower limbs.
+This injury occurs when the connective and cushioning tissue between vertebrae is moved out of place by a ripped layer of cartilage.
+The substance then puts pressure on the sciatic nerve causing pain and numbness in the lower limbs.

 This condition is responsible for up to 90 % of sciatic nerve pain cases.
 It usually happens after a severe strain on your back (e.g. while lifting) or other spinal trauma.

 It's usually a result of osteoarthritis.
 It leads to narrowing the lower spinal canal, pinching the spinal cord or spinal nerve roots.